kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein glycosylation investigated by mass spectrometry an overview.md

 - ==Bottom-up proteomics==
 - In-situ/in-solution digestion to relase peptides from proteins, submitted to MS analysis.

+**increase in -charge** and **acidity** of modified peptides affects ionisation efficiency.
-- It's speculated that MS signals of phosphorylated/glycosylated peptides undergo ion suppression due to competition with more intense I
+- It's speculated that MS signals of phosphorylated/glycosylated peptides undergo ==ion suppression== due to competition with more intense Ion currents from non-modified peptides.
+-

 # Related Links